Ati1707/DazContentInstaller/README.md

 1. You can either drag and drop your archives or add them with the button below
 2. If an archive cannot be imported, you will receive a warning or an error.
 You need to manually import those if the archive is not corrupt.
 3. To remove an asset from the library switch to the Uninstall tab
+4. To update the tool download the latest archive and replace your current binary(.exe file) with the new one

 ## Debug mode

-To use the debug mode, open the config.ini and change the DebugMode value to true
+To use the debug mode, open the config.ini and change the DebugMode value to true.
+This prints more info in the logs that are helpful to find bugs.

 ## Credits